kvoon/Platformer-Game-Java-Project/README.md

 ### Description of Project
 The goal of this project was to create a 2D platforming game using Java and JavaFX.
+This was part of an assignment for a 2nd year undergraduate software development at the University of Sydney.

 ### Coding Style
 <a href="https://oracle.com/technetwork/java/codeconventions-150003.pdf">Oracle</a>